Late Qing reforms: Army

 In 1905, the Beiyang Army was reorganized into a New Army.
-The imperial government originally planned to establish 500,000 regular troops in the next ten years, but until the end of 1911 (the collapse of Qing Dynasty), only about 190,000 troops had been well trained.
+The imperial government originally planned to establish 500,000 regular troops in the next ten years, but until the end of 1911 (the collapse of the Qing dynasty), only about 190,000 troops had been well-trained.

 An edict on 15 July 1909 was passed that established the Ministry of War to control the army.

-The Report of 1904.
+The Report of 1904

-A report in the summer of 1904 by the Comission for Army reorganisation published a lengthy plan for the reorganisation of the army.
-The report called for the regular dispatch of central government officials to the provinces to actually check that imperial decrees were being followed something which was not the case previously.
-In a concession to the provinces the new armies were to be controlled by the provinces and raised by them but ultimately responsible to the throne and used by the throne when necessary.
-The 8 banners were not included in the program of reform notably.
-The report highlighted the need for specialised officersthat were educated as well as officers in the staff role and in the frontline role with a preference for academy-trained personnel.
-The pay of officers was to be increased to cover their cost of living and reduce the need for officers to indulge in corruption to cover their own costs with harsher punishments for corruption.
-Officers were given detailed regulations and were expected to lead their men not their drill instructors who due to the lack of qualified officers were often employed to instruct the men, the officers therefore were useless in battle and the men had no faith in their officers the officers were therefore expected to instruct their men.
-The recruits themselves were to have a literacy rate of 20% with promotion and demotion introduced these literate men were to form the NCOs of the army.
-A system of pensions and rewards left unenforced since 1737 was to be introduced again in a new manner with rewards for bravery service and pensions for the retired dead and disabled.
+In the summer of 1904, the Commission for Army Reorganisation published a lengthy plan for the reorganisation of the army.
+The plan called for the regular dispatch of central government officials to the provinces to check that imperial decrees were being followed, something which had not been the case previously.
+In a concession to the provinces, the new armies were to be controlled by the provinces and raised by them, but ultimately responsible to the throne and used by the throne when necessary.
+The 8 banners were notably not included in the program of reform.
+The report highlighted the need for specialised officers who were educated, as well as officers in staff and frontline roles, with a preference for academy-trained personnel.
+The pay of officers was to be increased to cover their cost of living and reduce the need for officers to engage in corruption to cover their own expenses, with harsher punishments for those who did.
+Officers were given detailed regulations and were expected to lead their men, as opposed to drill instructors, who, due to the lack of qualified officers, were often employed to instruct the men.
+These interim officers were useless in battle, and the men had little faith in them.
+Officers were therefore expected to instruct their own men.
+The recruits themselves were to have a literacy rate of 20%, along with promotion and demotion being introduced.
+These literate men were to form the NCOs of the army.
+A system of pensions and rewards, left unenforced since 1737, was to be reintroduced, with rewards for bravery and service, including pensions for the retired, dead, and disabled.

 A western-style system of medical and logistical services was also recommended from the frontline to base hospitals in the interior.
-The report also called for the standardisation of weapons on a simple durable but modern model of weaponry.
-The army itself was divided into 3 categories as per the western standard firstly, the standing army then the first-class reserves then the second-class reserves the regulars would serve for 3 years then they would return home and be enrolled in the first reserve for a further 3 years then 4 years in the 2nd reserve with decreasing pay and training per level of service.
+The report also called for the standardisation of weapons on a simple, durable, but modern model of weaponry.
+The army itself was divided into 3 categories as per the Western standard: firstly, the standing army, then the first-class reserves, then the second-class reserves.
+The regulars would serve for 3 years, then return home and be enrolled in the first reserve for a further 3 years, followed by 4 years in the second reserve, with decreasing pay and training per level of service.